thegetty/lod-gateway/README.md

 }
 ```

-Here, the @graph container holds two unrelated triples which will be used for the filter:
+Here, the @graph container holds two unrelated triples which will be used for the filter, and a context can be used to make the document easier to read as normal:

 ```
 <urn:test1> <rdfs:label> "nothanks" .